turingschool/backend-curriculum-site/module1/lessons/intro_to_namespacing.md

 ### Learning Goals

-* understand that modules fill various roles in Ruby.
+* Understand that modules fill various roles in Ruby.
-* understand what a namespace is and how to create one with a module.
+* Understand what a namespace is and how to create one with a module.

-### Introduction
+### Vocabulary

-You've already learned about Mixins, a use of modules.
-Another use of Modules is Namespacing.
+* Namespacing
+* Scope Resolution Operator

 ### Slides